brennanaba/ImmuneBuilder/README.md

 $ conda install -c conda-forge openmm pdbfixer
 ```

 It also uses anarci for trinmming and numbering sequences.
-This can be obtained from <a href="https://github.com/oxpig/ANARCI/tree/master">here</a>, or installed via conda using:
+We recommend installing ANARCI from <a href="https://github.com/oxpig/ANARCI/tree/master">here</a>, but it can also be installed using (maintained by a third party):

 ```bash
 $ conda install -c bioconda anarci